English 150: Critical Thinking and Communication

 - design effective layouts by attending to spacing, margins, headings, color, and typography

-- create an appropriate layout format for a brochure, poster, or website
+- create an appropriate layout format for a visual document

-- use visuals effectively (e.g., imported, scanned, or digital pictures) and integrating them with written texts
+- use visuals effectively (e.g., imported, scanned, or digital pictures) and integrate them with written texts

 - accurately document visual sources